VukiMusician/Booking-GetAway/README.md

 ## About the Application

-A simple booking app called "Booking GetAway".It has a datepicker in the home page that after you select the dates you wanna book it takes you to the hotel results nearby.
+A simple booking app called "Booking GetAway".It has a datepicker in the home page which allows you to select dates that you want to book, and then it takes you to the hotel results nearby.